pascaloseko/ems/README.md

 ## NOTE

-### Known Bugs
+### Known Issues
 - There are still alot to be done like testing the API and data layers to make sure they are working as expected.

 - Also the issue of the datbase getting closed when doing API operations needs to be resolved.
 [Update this is resolved]

-- Also I couldn't get the app running on docker, due to a connection problem with the mssql database
+- Also I couldn't get the app running on docker, due to a connection problem with the mssql database [Update this is resolved]

 Those are the 3 main issues that I faced but would have been able to resolve if I had more time on this and also another set of eyes to help me debug.